menu iconknow your dna logosearch icon

 Accuracy for DNA Ancestry Testing

-If you want to trace your ancestry through maternal and paternal lines, we recommend choosing 23andMe instead.
+But if you want to trace your ancestry through maternal and paternal lines, we recommend 23andMe instead.

-That’s because it performs Y-DNA and mt-DNA tests.
-It checks for genes that are passed on from father to son (Y-DNA) and from mother to child (mtDNA).
+It performs Y-DNA and mt-DNA tests, checking for genes passed from father to son and mother to child.

 Accuracy for Finding Relatives

-But if you want to improve your chances of finding relatives, you should go for Ancestry because its DNA database is almost twice the size of 23andMe.
+However, if you want to improve your chances of finding relatives, you should choose Ancestry.
+Its DNA database is almost twice the size of 23andMe's.

 Accuracy for Health Testing & Traits

-AncestryDNA and 23andMe both have a 99 percent accuracy for identifying the specific genetic variants they test for.2,4
+AncestryDNA and 23andMe both have a 99% accuracy for identifying the specific genetic variants they test for.
+This genes that affect your appearance, health, and other traits.

 Cost Comparison of 23andMe vs. Ancestry